-A comprehensive study of earth resources including soil, fossil fuels, alternative fuels, metals, and industrial rocks and mineral resources and environmental impact of resource exploitation and use.
+A comprehensive study of earth resources including fossil fuels, alternative fuels, metals, and industrial rocks and mineral resources and the environmental impact of resource exploitation and use.
+Offered alternate fall semesters.

 Prerequisite: Geology 101 or 111.

 GEOL 202 Mineralogy and Petrology